FintanK/scaffoldV2/README.md

 - Phonegap build task.

 # What i'm excited about
 - Angular 2!
 Improved and intuitive templating with better code completion in your IDE.
 - Ionic 2!
 Build apps for Android and IOS with web technologies.
 - Ionic Native!
 Only add the components you need.
 - Docker!
 Spin up a container quickly.
 Use for development or quick deployments.
 - Phonegap build!
 Take the hassle out of packaging your app for the Google Play and/or the IOS app store.
 - Builds using Travis!
 Automate builds and tests for every change ensuring code quality into the future.
 - Heroku deployments!
 Deploy to production easily as part of your pipeline.
-- Typescript!
-OPTIONAL.
-Variable types in Javascript.
-Find and handle errors faster.
 - Web Components!
 - Shadow DOM!
 - HTML Imports!